NillionNetwork/nillion-docs/docs/python-quickstart.md

 ```

 All configurations of the devnet you will need are written to the following environment file `/Users/<user>/.config/nillion/nillion-devnet.env`
+You need to leave the devnet running in the background while you run your program in the next section.

 ### Using the Python client to run your program